 Withdrawal symptoms from heroin can be very uncomfortable.
 Commonly, these symptoms include:

 - Nausea and vomiting

 - Respiratory (breathing) issues

 - Intense cravings

-With the correct medical support team, facing withdrawal can be made much easier.
+With the right medical support team, facing withdrawal can be much more manageable.

 After attending detox in our treatment center, there are multiple options for receiving treatment.